 The investment management function is delegated to and performed by Kina Funds Management Limited (KFML) in compliance with the Superannuation Act 2000.
-The engagement of KFML is for a term of three years which will expire on 31st December 2011.
-At least three months prior to the expiry of the contact, the Board will invite tenders to determine a successor.
+The KFML was re-engaged for a further term of three years when the contract expired on 31st December 2011.